 Trinidadian Ponche De Creme | Boozy Caribbean Homemade Eggnog

-This recipe makes 2 IKEA bottles of Ponche de Crème.
+This recipe makes 2 glass storage bottles2 glass storage bottles of Ponche de Crème.
 If you want more, multiply accordingly.
 I suggest you at least double it.
 The geese might as well get fat.

 STEWARD’S NOTE: If you really want to make this stretch, here are a few ideas.

 - Serve smaller glasses.
 A larger glass means larger portions and the more you pour, the less you keep.
 Plus just in case someone doesn’t like it, you will not be giving them bad eyes throughout the evening for wasting your good good Ponche de Creme!

 - Serve on ice.
 There is a reason F&B practitioners do the ice thing when they can get away with it!
 Since this drink is very sweet anyway and very rich and creamy, no one will notice.
 Plus it is best served ice cold anyway.